Can I visit a Trust site safely during COVID-19?

 Once the COVID-19 crisis has passed, we will be able to assess the impact on the Trust and determine whether we can offer subscribers any discount at renewal.

-We need to remind you that it remains illegal to cycle on public footpaths.
+It remains illegal to cycle on public footpaths.
 Cycling is only permitted on bridleways and those permissive paths on Trust land where it is clearly indicated that cycling is allowed.
-Cycling is prohibited on the path running through the water meadows at Cockington and it makes social distancing impossible.
-We ask all visitors to our sites to obey the law, follow the countryside code and consider others at this time.
+We ask all visitors to our sites to obey the law, follow the Countryside Code and consider others at this time.